-Outpatient care refers to addiction treatment programmes undertaken on a more part-time basis.
+Outpatient care refers to alcohol and drug addiction treatment programmes undertaken on a more part-time basis.

 Many of the treatments administered are the same as those found in residential centres, though the frequency and regularity of these treatments is different.

-This may be more suitable for those with a shorter history of addiction or for those who may prefer to stay in their local area or at home in North Yorkshire to attend treatments.
+This may be more suitable for those with a shorter history of alcohol or drug addiction or for those who may prefer to stay in their local area or at home in North Yorkshire to attend treatments.

 Alcohol is one of the most common addictions in North Yorkshire, as well as across the rest of the UK.